 Milan Cathedral, also known as Duomo di Milano in Italian, is a magnificent Gothic cathedral renowned for its intricate architecture, captivating history, and panoramic city views from its rooftop.

-As the largest cathedral in Italy and the fifth largest in the world, the Duomo di Milano dominates the city’s skyline and serves as a symbol of Milan itself.
+As the largest cathedral in Italy and the fifth largest in the world, the Duomo di Milano dominates the city’s skyline and symbolizes Milan itself.

 Visitors are captivated by its extensive collection of statues, beautiful stained glass windows, and the golden statue of the Madonna, known as the Madonnina, crowning its highest spire.

-This article includes everything you must know before buying Milan Cathedral tickets.
+This article shares everything you must know before buying Milan Cathedral tickets.

 Table of contents